harness/developer-hub/docs/chaos-engineering/concepts/explore-concepts/gameday.md

 ### What is a GameDay?

 GameDay is a methodology used by teams to practice chaos engineering.
-These teams execute chaos experiments in the application during a specific period.
+These teams execute chaos experiments on the application during a specific period.
 It is a template to schedule and execute one or more chaos experiments across your applications.
 It determines the incident response process, that is, how well your application responds/behaves during an outage, and how quickly and effectively it returns to normalcy.

 ### Why is a GameDay important?